 Carpet vs Wood Flooring – Which One is a Smart Upgrade for Landlords?

 Carpet: A nice plush carpet can add a comfortable element to a room, but its downfalls seem to outweigh its advantages.
 For example, a carpet can stain easily.
 Just walking into the house with muddy shoes can require the carpet to be cleaned.
-If liquids such as red wine is spilled, especially in a neutral-colored rug, it’s over!
+If liquids such as red wine are spilled, especially on a neutral-colored rug, it’s over!
 If there are pets in the house, occasional accidents can occur and then soak into the carpet and its padding, not to mention that some cats like to tear up the corners of the carpet!
 These things and more are why a carpet typically needs to be replaced after each tenant leaves, and that’s a big hassle and expensive when you do this often.

 Durable Wood Flooring: Ok, now imagine a wood floor.
 Any dirt that is tracked in the house is simply wiped up.
-If wine is spilled, no problem.
-It can be cleaned with a mop.
+If wine is spilled, no problem, it can be cleaned with a mop.
 Wooden floors don’t soak up anything, hold an odor, or get pulled up by a pet.
 Life sounds so much easier now, doesn’t it?

 Although it can be expensive to install hardwood flooring, in the long run, changing out a carpet every few years may end up being even more expensive.
 Additionally, keeping carpet in lower traffic areas such as a bedroom is a common practice, and can keep the hardwood floor installation pricing down.